Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 ```
 This would work, although it’s a bit clunky.
 The above methods might be all that are required.
 We’d have to be careful to write all memory management code using only clean blocks.

-We could also reconsider static inlining of blocks that are arguments to certain messages, such as #ifTrue:.
+We could also reconsider static inlining of blocks that are arguments to certain messages, such as `#ifTrue:`.
 The philosophical objections to this could be addressed by changing how the inlined code reacts to a non-Boolean receiver.
-Instead of a mustBeBoolean error, it could actually create a block and send #ifTrue: to the receiver with the block as the argument.
+Instead of a mustBeBoolean error, it could actually create a block and send `#ifTrue:` to the receiver with the block as the argument.
 This may be a better long-term solution, but I think I want to wait until dynamic inlining of blocks is implemented to see how static inlining might fit into that.

 Therefore, the initial plan is to go with the clunky clean blocks in memory management code.